RecordsKeeper/multichain/docs/source/contributing.rst

 To report an issue, please use the GitHub issues tracker.
 When reporting issues, please mention the following details:

 * Which version of RecordsKeeper you are using
-* What was the source code (if applicable)
+* What the source code was (if applicable)
-* Which platform are you running on
+* Which platform you are operating on
 * How to reproduce the issue
-* What was the result of the issue
+* What the result of the issue was
-* What the expected behaviour is
+* What the expected behavior is

 Reducing the source code that caused the issue to a bare minimum is always very helpful and sometimes even clarifies a misunderstanding.

 Workflow for Pull Requests
 --------------------------

 In order to contribute, please fork off of the develop branch and make your changes there.
-Your commit messages should detail why you made your change in addition to what you did and would it affect the other parts of the RecordsKeeper.
+Your commit messages should detail why you made your change, in addition to what you did and whether it may affect the other parts of RecordsKeeper.

-If you need to pull in any changes from develop after making your fork (for example, to resolve potential merge conflicts), please avoid using git merge and instead, git rebase your branch.
+If you need to pull in any changes from develop after making your fork (for example, to resolve potential merge conflicts), please avoid using git merge and instead git rebase your branch.

 Additionally, if you are writing a new feature, please ensure you write appropriate unit test cases and place them under test/.